PatricioIgnacioT/CMRCA/README.md

 CMRCA (Contact-based Metaparticle Reconstruction and Characterization Algorithm) is a MATLAB post-processing tool for DEM simulations involving bonded particles.

-The algorithm identifies metaparticles from particle and contact data, reconstructs their approximate geometry, and exports particle- and metaparticle-level information for further analysis.
+The algorithm identifies metaparticles from particle and contact data, reconstructs their geometry, and exports particle- and metaparticle-level information for further analysis.

 ## Description